nikunj436/gnu-linux-commands/Week-2/Lecture3-4.md

 22 December 2022
 ```

+### Note before stating below pattern section
+* "*" meaning here is diffrent - it's not wildcard here;
+- In parameter expansion syntax, the * character can be used as part of the pattern matching syntax for removing substrings from the beginning or end of a string variable.

 ### Remove Prefix Matching a Pattern
 * Match the string from the beginning.
 * Pattern is regex (later)